Skip to content

 sessions

-Right above the Follow-up questions section, you’ll notice an Export button.
+At the bottom-left of the analyis section, you’ll notice an Export icon.
 This lets you export your entire query history in multiple formats, making it easy to review or share.
 There’s also a handy Copy icon, so you can quickly copy your query history with just a click.

-Next to each query, you can provide feedback by using the Thumbs Up or Thumbs Down icons to rate how helpful it was.
+Next to each query, you can Regenerate a query using the Regenerate icon, or provide feedback by using the Thumbs Up or Thumbs Down icons to rate how helpful it was.
 And to go even deeper, there’s an X-ray of Thoughts option, allowing you to visually explore the reasoning behind each query and response.

 Interaction in a session